Andresha56/user-dashboard-accessment/README.md

 ## Features

-* User listing with search and pagination
+* User listing with search, filtering, sorting, and pagination
+* Search users by first name, last name, and email
+* Filter users by role and gender
+* Sort users by name and age
-* Add / edit user modal form
+* Add and edit user modal form
 * Form validation using Zod and React Hook Form
-* Reusable UI components and hooks
+* Toast notifications
+* Skeleton loading states
+* Sticky table header
-* Responsive design for desktop and mobile
+* Fully responsive design for desktop and mobile
+* Reusable UI components and custom hooks
 * Fast development experience with Vite

 ---